GravityPDF/gravity-pdf-documentation/docs/v6/users/managing-pdfs.md

 * If you've configured the PDF to attach to any of the form's notifications a list of those notifications will show in this column.

 ### Shortcode
-* This column displays a sample shortcode that generates a download link for the PDF.
-Use it in Gravity Forms Confirmations or Notifications.
+* This column displays a _Copy_ button that will save the associated PDF download link shortcode to your clipboard.
+You can then paste it into Gravity Forms Confirmations or Notifications.
 [See our shortcode documentation](shortcodes-and-mergetags.md) for more details about the `[gravitypdf]` shortcode.

 ## Actions